learning-zone/react-basics/README.md

 ## Q. How to set up lazy loading components in React?

-**REACT.LAZY():**
+**1. REACT.LAZY():**

-**React.lazy()** is a function that lets you load components lazily through what is called code splitting without help from any external libraries.
-React.lazy() makes it possible for us to dynamically import components but they are rendered like regular components.
+**React.lazy** is a function that lets you load components lazily through what is called code splitting without help from any external libraries.
+It makes possible for us to dynamically import components but they are rendered like regular components.
 This means that the bundle containing the component will only be loaded when the component is rendered.

 React.lazy() takes a function that returns a promise as it\'s argument, the function returns a promise by calling import() to load the content.
 The returned Promise resolves to a module with a default containing the React Component.